howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property
+- True conservation of credit allocation - currently doubling weightset cardinalities = doubling the credit flow... along with property.
+Also do true norm
 - Kick off forward passes every time we change anything
 - Model updates, what's necessary of BE
 - Model updates FE
 - EE plugin making
 - RBAC BE.
 EE plugin for full RBAC, CE for general user-admin thing
+- RBAC FE
 - EE: Auditing.
 Not, like, doing auditing, but having stuff for audit to look at and go "mm-hmm" or "wtf" at.
-With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics
+With semantic contingency for having the momentum implementations in there, and undo / soft delete semantics.
+Do it at query layer somehow?
+Need some sop for CE stuff too
 - License making
 - License dealing
-- RBAC FE
 - Email integration (as first integration)
 - Full grad view (exec summary view)
 - Crontab for adjustments